t3rn/t3rn/client/packages/cli/README.md

 #### Register Gateway:
 Currently, the registration for relaychains is only supported.
 The registration can be executed by running: `ts-node index.ts register roco`.
 Note that `roco` matches the gatewayId as specified in the configs.

-#### setOperational:
-to use a newly registered gateway, it must be set operations.
-This can be done with: `ts-node index.ts setOperational roco true`

 #### Transfer:
 A simple transfer, currently only supporting nativ substrate assets.